Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 In other words, he doesn't need a salary from Lakewood.

 His book Your Best Life Now was originally published in October 2004 and remained on the New York Times best-seller list for more than two years.
 It is estimated that the book has sold 10 million copies, and that he got a $13-million advance from his publisher for his second book, Become A Better You.
 And the trend continues.
 In January 2018, Osteen's Blessed in the Darkness came in at #9 on the Top 25 nonfiction bestsellers .

 So even without his salary from Lakewood, Osteen has likely earned at least $25 million in book royalties between 2005 and 2009.

 However, it is with these books that we encounter the largest problem.

 Is Osteen Preaching Christianity Lite Or Peddling Concepts From The Occult World?

 Joel Osteen has often been "lambasted by critics for being light on theology, preaches about staying positive.
 He says he doesn't want to be "too religious" in hopes to reach the "everyday person."

 On June 20, 2005, Osteen was interviewed by Larry King on CNN’s The Larry King Show.
 King introduced Osteen as "evangelism's hottest rising star, pastor for the biggest congregation in the United States."
 And what does he preach?
 Osteen said he doesn't get into controversial subjects like sin and judgment.
 False religions such as Islam, Hinduism, and Judaism don't concern him.
-He doesn't really know who's going to hell and who isn't" (Details on THIS page.
-Scroll about halfway down)
+He doesn't really know who's going to hell and who isn't"

 In 2008 CBS quoted Rev. Michael Horton, a professor of theology at Westminster Seminary in Escondido, California, who called Osteen's Gospel a "cotton candy gospel", adding that.